The Purple Smurfs: The Purple Smurfs

-In a little mushroom village live the Smurfs, diminutive blue-skinned humanoid creatures.
-One day, one of them gets bitten by a Purple fly that turns his skin jet Purple, reduces his vocabulary to the single word "gnap!", and causes him to go angry and berserk.
+In a little mushroom village live the Smurfs, diminutive blue-skinned humanoids.
+One day, one of them gets bitten by a purple fly (a black fly in the original) that turns his skin purple (jet-black in the original), reduces his vocabulary to the single word "gnap!", and causes him to go angry and berserk.
 He bounces around and bites other Smurfs on their tail, which turns them into evil Purple Smurfs as well.
 Soon, almost everyone in the village has become a nasty Purple Smurf, and Papa Smurf, the leader, tries to find a cure and cease the tail-biting epidemic.
 The cure is found in magnolia pollen, which is gathered in great quantity and loaded in fireplace bellows to be used as impromptu ranged weapons against contaminated Smurfs.
 The Purple Smurf has to inhale the pollen, which, after a loud and powerful sneeze, causes him to revert to his usual blue-skinned bonhomie.
-A great battle is fought outside the village, as the Purple, tail-biting horde closes in, threatening to destroy Smurf civilization for good.
+A great battle is fought outside the village, as the purple tail-biting horde closes in, threatening to destroy Smurf civilization for good.

 The first Purple Smurf to have been transformed, meanwhile, recovers some semblance of ingenuity and paints himself blue to avoid being sprayed by the pollen-powered antidote.
 This allows him to ambush several normal Smurfs and reverse the outcome of the clash.
 In the end, only Papa Smurf still stands.
 He rushes to the lab to reload his bellows but is bitten while doing so.
 As he turns, he lets the large pollen jar fall into the fire, which causes the whole lab to explode.
 The resulting pollen cloud descends on the raving Purple Smurfs, reverting them to normality once and for all.

-This is the one of the few Smurfs comic books where a Smurf is seen without a hat.
+This is the only Smurfs comic books where a Smurf is seen without a hat.
 Papa Smurf has his blown away by the final explosion, revealing a bald head.
 In a later adventure, "The Egg and the Smurfs", it is revealed that Grouchy Smurf's moody and unsociable personality is because of the lasting effects of the fly that bit him.
-In the Hanna-Barbera cartoon, Lazy Smurf is bitten by the fly first.

-This story was later used as the basis for an episode of the Smurfs cartoon, though their skin color was changed from black to purple, in order to avoid possible racial connotations.
+This story was later used as the basis for an episode of the Hanna-Barbera Smurfs cartoon, though their skin color was changed from black to purple, in order to avoid possible racial connotations.
+In the cartoon, Lazy Smurf is bitten by the fly first, and then bites Hefty.
+Hefty is the one who paints himself blue to avoid being sprayed by the antidote, and later causes the fire who makes the pollen jar explode (though this takes a while to happen, which gives time to Hefty to bite Papa Smurf and seemingly turn every Smurf purple).